Internet-Draft | QUIC event definitions for qlog | November 2023 |

 decryption_failure

-: decryption key was unavailable, decryption failed¶
+: decryption key was unavailable¶

 general